-Well, I always like all kinds of historical movies especially those popular stories depicting the past, even though those are loosely based on reality and more with fictional characters.
-Ironclad is definitely one of those, set on the time of King John when he signed the very famous Magna Carta treaty.
+Well, I always like all kinds of historical movies, especially those popular stories depicting the past, even though those are loosely based on reality and more with fictional characters.
+‘Ironclad’ (2011) is definitely one of those, set on the time of King John when he signed the very famous Magna Carta treaty.

 Paul Giamatti’s performance as King John was not that impressive compared to his other films.
-Moreover, even though the plot of the film only talks about the siege, it could have been much better bringing more drama into play than just making it a bloody swordplay.
-Other than flesh and blood, there is no heart in Ironclad.
+Moreover, even though the plot of the film only talks about the siege, it could have been much better bringing more drama into play than making it just bloody swordplay.
+Other than flesh and blood, there is no heart in ‘Ironclad’.

 Star cast: Paul Giamatti (King John), James Purefoy (Marshall), Kate Mara (Lady Isabel), Brian Cox (Baron Albany), Charles Dance (Archbishop Langton), Jason Flemyng (Beckett), Mackenzie Crook (Marks), and Derek Jacobi (Reginald de Cornhill).